 Out of all of the drawbacks to the drug, the biggest hurdle for me was the monthly blood test.
 I have low blood pressure that causes me to routinely pass out after having my blood drawn, and just the sight of blood makes me queasy.

 Each month I would try my best to avoid ending up in a heap on the floor of the lab.
 I would request the one room with a chair where I could lie all the way back and put my feet up.
 I’d take slow, deep breaths until the nurse removed the needle, wait a few more minutes for good measure before sitting up, and then, barring any lightheadedness, I’d breathe a sigh of relief that I wouldn’t be back in the chair for another 30 days.
 Still, on more than one occasion I wouldn’t make it farther than the waiting room before I’d slump down into a chair, putting my head between my knees until the dizziness would pass.

 Now, however, it turns out that I might not have needed those monthly tests.
 In 2015, Kirby authored a study that suggested only two blood tests would be necessary: one to measure baseline levels of blood fats, and another two months after beginning treatment, when levels reach their peak.
-Not only would this alleviate the cost of co-pays for the procedure, but it would have relieved the anxiety of having my blood taken each month, something Kirby said many of her patients experience.
+Not only would this alleviate the cost of co-pays for the procedure, but it would have relieved the anxiety of having my blood taken each month, something Kirby says many of her patients experience.

-“When we tell people ‘You’ll need blood work,’ sometimes we see that fear or concern on their face,” she said.
+“When we tell people ‘You’ll need blood work,’ sometimes we see that fear or concern on their face,” she says.
 “When we can say it’s going to be just two [times], sometimes I see those faces relax.”